-Halifax, located in the metropolitan borough of Calderdale in Yorkshire (the UK), is a beautiful town well-known for being England’s woollen manufacture from the 15th century, and the centre was originally what nowadays is the Halifax Piece Hall.
+Halifax, located in the metropolitan borough of Calderdale in Yorkshire (the UK), is a beautiful town well-known for being England’s woollen manufacturer from the 15th century, and the centre was originally what nowadays is the Halifax Piece Hall.

 I didn’t know about Halifax until I’d heard from a friend, and the only thing I knew about Halifax was Halifax Bank.
 So I decided to look for things to do in Halifax Yorkshire, and I found lovely places to visit and a good variety of indoor and outdoor activities to do.